 Beauty Has Context

-Beauty also has cultural and time context.
+Beauty also has cultural and temporal context.
 What was considered beautiful decades or a century ago may not hold the same status today, or vice versa.
 What we consider beautiful in western culture may not be so in eastern cultures or the other way around.
 Is beauty in the eye of the beholder or where the beholder is, or when the beholder passed a judgment?
 Can you imagine The Count of So And So in baggy pants and sagging T-shirts, wearing Converse sneakers in the 17th century?
 In one experiment, a journalist, Esther Honig, sent a simple photograph of herself to all parts of the world with a simple request “make me beautiful.”
-You can see the concept of female beauty expressed in different parts of the world in the article “What Beauty Looks Like, From Argentina to Vietnam.”
+You can see the concept of female beauty expressed in different parts of the world in the article “What Beauty Looks Like, From Argentina to Vietnam.“

 Beauty Is A Deep Well

 I have not even scratched the surface of “beauty” which can be skin deep, or in the eye of the beholder.
 There is an even stronger word than beautiful: sublime.
 We will not go there in this post.
 But, let us return to the original beautiful photograph.
 When your friend calls it beautiful, does the word refer to what is depicted, like a flower, sunset, etc.; to what it is about, like the fleeting nature of beauty in flowers, beauty in unexpected places; or the photograph as an object being beautiful.
 In any case, the comment, the word remains as elusive as ever.
 If you care to learn more about how your friend feels about your work, ask what s/he means by beauty; and order another coffee or drink as the discussion will be a long one.
 Let me kick-start it by offering a few quotations on beauty.